Johannes-Krabbe/SE_01_Assesment/Ex.2/readme.txt

-This Programm is written by Johannes Krabbe on the 11.05.2021 it is part of the "Dojo-Style SE_01 Assessment" at the CODE University
+This Programm is written by Johannes Krabbe on the 11.05.2021 it is part of the "Dojo-Style SE_01 Assessment" at the CODE University (this is the Solution for Ex.
+1 and Ex.
+2)

 to run this code you need Python 3.8.6